Demographics of Birmingham

-Birmingham, England is an ethnically and culturally diverse city.
-The city is the core of the second most populous urban area in the United Kingdom after London and is the largest city proper.
+The demography of Birmingham, England, is analysed by the Office for National Statistics and data produced for each of the wards that make up the city, and the overall city itself, which is the largest city proper in England as well as the core of the third most populous urban area, the West Midlands conurbation.

 Population

 Birmingham city's total population was 977,099 in 2001.
 The 2005 estimate for the population of the district of Birmingham was 1,001,200.
 This is the first time the population has broken the 1,000,000 barrier since 1996.
 This was a population increase of 0.9% (8,800) from 2004, higher than the 0.6% for the United Kingdom as a whole and 0.7% for England.
 It is believed to have been caused as a result of increased numbers of births, increased migration and a decrease in deaths in the district.
 The population of Birmingham is predicted to increase, though it cannot be predicted at certainty due to fluctuations in previous years in migration.
 The population in Birmingham is predicted to increase by 12.2% (121,500) from 992,100 in 2003 to 1,113,600 in 2028.
 This is an increase of around 4,000 - 5,000 each year until 2028.

-The mid-year population estimates from previous years have showed a general decrease in the population of Birmingham from 1982 to 2002, before beginning to increase again up to 2005, with the increase from 2004 to 2005 being the largest population increase recorded.
+The mid-year population estimates from previous years show a general decrease in the population of Birmingham from 1982 to 2002, before beginning to increase again up to 2005, with the increase from 2004 to 2005 being the largest population increase recorded.
 Though, in total, the overall decline in the population of Birmingham has been by just over 1%.
 The dependent population (0-14 and 65+) has declined since 2001 as the working population (15-64) has increased.

 The ward with the lowest population following the boundary readjustments of 2004 was Ladywood with 14,801.
 Prior to the boundary readjustments, it had a population of 23,789.
 The ward with the highest population following the boundary readjustments of 2004 was Sparkbrook with a population of 31,485, which is an increase from 28,311 prior to the boundary adjustments.